Nonseparable Symplectic Neural Networks: Introduction

-One of the main limitations of the current structured methods lies in the \emph{separable} assumption of the Hamiltonian expression.
-Namely, the system's Hamiltonian has to be written as the sum of two separable energy terms, i.e., $H(p,q)=V(p)+T(q)$, with $V$ and $T$ solely depending on $p$ and $q$ in separate.
-Examples of separable Hamiltonian systems include the pendulum \cite{Jin2020}, the Lotka--Volterra \cite{zhu2016}, the Kepler \cite{Antohe2004}, and the H\'enon--Heiles systems \cite{Zotos2015}.
-However, beyond this scope exist various nonseparable systems whose Hamiltonian has no explicit expression to decouple the position and momentum energies.
+One of the main limitations of the current structured methods lies in the separable assumption of the Hamiltonian expression.
+Examples of separable Hamiltonian systems include the pendulum, the Lotka--Volterra \cite{zhu2016}, the Kepler \cite{Antohe2004}, and the H\'enon--Heiles systems \cite{Zotos2015}.
+However, beyond this scope, there exist various nonseparable systems whose Hamiltonian has no explicit expression to decouple the position and momentum energies.
 Examples include incompressible flows \cite{Suzuki2007}, quantum systems \cite{Bonnabel2009}, rigid body dynamics \cite{Chadaj2017}, charged particle dynamics \cite{Zhang2016}, and nonlinear Schr\"odinger equation \cite{Brugnano2018}.
-This nonseperability typically causes chaos and instability, which further complicates the systems' dynamics.
-Further, these nonseparable systems exhibit plateau of degrees of freedom, demonstrating complexities that are orders-of-magnitude higher than separable systems (whose degree of Freedoms are typically below 10).
+This nonseparability typically causes chaos and instability, which further complicates the systems' dynamics.
+Although SympNet in \cite{Jin2020} can be used to learn and predict nonseparable Hamiltonian systems, multiple matrices of the same order with system dimension are needed in the training process of SympNet, resulting in difficulties in generalizing into high-dimensional large-scale N-body problems which are common in a series of nonseparable Hamiltonian systems, such as quantum multibody problems and vortex-particle dynamics problems.
 Such chaotic and large-scale nature jointly adds shear difficulties for a conventional machine learning model to deliver faithful predictions.
-In particular, it is noteworthy that variational models are not well suited to tackling such challenges due to their inherent weaknesses in uncovering mechanics of large-scale systems featured by complicated dynamics, especially when the training data is partial and sparse.